 We all know this school year is unlike any other.
 Parents, guardians, teachers, administrators, staff and city leaders have to work together to make it work.
-However, the new announcement — that families can only opt into hybrid learning over during one period in November — is counter to that spirit of collaboration, and to all the communications families have been basing decisions on.
+However, the announcement that families could only opt into hybrid learning over during one period in November was counter to that spirit of collaboration, and to all the communications families had been basing decisions on.

-Families have been told there would be multiple periods to switch from remote-only to hybrid.
-This has helped families make balanced decisions — about what they are comfortable with for their family's health, what works for their child's particular learning style, and how their plan relates to the reality of covid infections.
+Families had been told there would be multiple periods to switch from remote-only to hybrid.
+This had helped families make balanced decisions — about what they are comfortable with for their family's health, what works for their child's particular learning style, and how their plan relates to the reality of covid infections.

-Forcing families to choose now runs against the promises made and against plans families have made.
-It means placing bets for the rest of the year based on fast-changing information -- with our kids' education at stake.
-And it means asking all of us to put faith in a system that is showing no reason for us to believe it can maintain its commitments.
+Forcing families to choose in November -- while rates were rising and on the eve of schools being shut down -- ran against the promises made and against plans families had made.
+It meant placing bets for the rest of the year based on fast-changing information -- with our kids' education at stake.
+And it meant asking all of us to put faith in a system that is showing no reason for us to believe it can maintain its commitments.
 What is being offered in terms of instruction, safety, care for our kids' development is so uneven school to school -- and, as the chancellor has shown, may keep changing.